Wikinaut/pinetradio/README.md

 - [ ] method (other than ssh-ing) of setting up WiFi credentials (`captive portal` 60 seconds after boot)
 - [ ] method (other than ssh-ing) of setting up stations (station names and their stream urls)
 - [ ] optional mode: Bluetooth audio receiver
+- [ ] replay (or time-shift) function to quickly replay the last xx seconds

 #### special requirements